puppetlabs/puppet-docs/source/puppet/5.5/http_api/http_catalog.md

 ### Notes

 The POST and GET methods are functionally equivalent.
-Both provide the three parameters specified below: the POST in the request body, the GET in the query string.
+Both provide the 3 parameters specified below: the POST in the request body, the GET in the query string.

 Puppet originally used GET; POST was added because some web servers have a maximum URI length of